andfanilo/cloudera-quickstartvm-tutorial/README.md

 ```

 * Using this as base, compute how many times each product has been bought.
   * Don't forget you can test your extract function on a single datum before going into the map function.
+For example take one line of the Apache log with `rdd.take(1)[0]`, see hat happens when you pass it to `extract_ip` and when you know the result, use the function in `rdd.map` to apply it to every log !
+  * Recall you should `return (key,value)` pairs from the function inside the `rdd.map` so you can use `rdd.reduceByKey`.
 * We can extract all the data from the file into a Spark dataframe :

 ```python